Corasinth/2D-to-1D/README.md

 Once the script is finished, it will generate a `.txt` file in the folder it's stored in that's ready to be imported into Anki.
 You may wish to double check that everything looks correct before proceeding.

+## Features

+In addition to the already mentioned features, the script will (should) automatically filter empty cells and exclude them from the generated text file.

 ## Contributing

 This is pretty barebones, and therefore somewhat inflexible and lacking in user-friendly features like a UI.
 Feel free to fork and make a pull request, or open an issue.